SUB&SUB · Docs

 Available models

 Two upstream families.
-The 7 OpenAI models route to shared ChatGPT-tier accounts; the 14 Claude models route through a Kiro reverse proxy onto AWS CodeWhisperer.
+The 7 OpenAI models route to shared ChatGPT-tier accounts; the 9 Claude models are served by official Anthropic accounts.
 Per-token rates depend on the tier (see Pricing) — the same key works for both.

 OpenAI